-Other ideas I had about care in relation to the artwork.
+Other ideas about care in relation to the artwork:

 Caring for each other – The art world can be a competitive and elite cultural environment that fosters individuality to the detriment of community.
 Let’s spend time weaving objects and stories with each other.
 The Artist comes out of her studio and shares skills to help people create as a collaborative group.

 Caring for the environment – Committed to using recycled and/or natural materials in a time of climate emergency.
 Work that is aligned with other caring activities such as permaculture, gardening and community art made in outdoor environments.

 Underground Root Structure 1, 2019, flax, red-hot poker & grass bundles (bearded iris, poa & flax).

 Detail of Underground Root Structure 1, 2019, flax, red-hot poker & grass bundles (bearded iris, poa & flax)